Loading...

 How to consume Veg Sandwich without glucose spikes

-Opt for whole grain or multigrain bread instead of white bread.
-The fiber content can help slow down digestion and reduce glucose spikes.
+Use whole grain or multigrain bread for your sandwich instead of white bread.
+This can slow down digestion and reduce glucose spikes.

 Add Healthy Fats

-Include a source of healthy fats like avocado or a small amount of olive oil.
-Fats can help slow the absorption of carbohydrates.
+Include a source of healthy fats, such as avocado or a small amount of olive oil, to your sandwich.
+These fats can help slow the absorption of carbohydrates.

-Add a lean protein source such as grilled chicken, turkey, or tofu to your sandwich.
-Protein can help stabilize blood sugar levels.
+Add lean protein sources like grilled chicken, turkey, or tofu to your sandwich.
+Protein helps balance blood sugar levels.

 Pair with a Side Salad